-Coach Chipka joined the coaching ranks after a stellar career as a player at Rochester College.
-Ryan was the only four-year captain in the history of Rochester College baseball.
-He was also spectacular in the classroom as a three-year Academic All-American.
+Chipka joined the coaching ranks after a stellar career as a player at Rochester College.
+He was the only four-year captain in the history of the Rochester College baseball program.
+He was also spectacular in the classroom as he was named a three-year academic all-american.

-Ryan helped lead the Rochester College baseball program to back-to-back Small College World Series appearances, including a third place finish in 2012.
-In his senior season, Ryan notched First Team All American Honors as the Warrior's shortstop.
-Ryan also holds RC records as the all time hits, assists, and consecutive starts leader.
+As a player Chipka helped lead the Rochester College baseball program to back-to-back USCAA Small College World Series appearances, including a third place finish in 2012.
+In his senior season, he notched first team all-american honors as the Warrior's shortstop.
+Chipka also holds RC records as the all time hits, assists, and consecutive starts leader.

-Before college, Ryan graduated from Anthony Wayne High School in Whitehouse, OH where he lettered in football, basketball, and baseball.
+Before college, Chipka graduated from Anthony Wayne High School in Whitehouse, OH where he lettered in football, basketball, and baseball.
 He received post-season accolades in all three sports.

-Ryan's coaching experience includes Armada Middle School football, Rochester High School football, Lake Orion High School football, Stoney Creek High School basketball, and Oakland Bulldogs baseball.
+Before taking over the Warriors baseball program, Chipka’s coaching experiences included Armada Middle School football, Rochester High School football, Lake Orion High School football, Stoney Creek High School basketball, and Oakland Bulldogs baseball.

-Ryan has experience as a baseball instructor at the Varsity Shop Training Center and as an associate scout for the Arizona Diamondbacks.
+Ryan works part-time as a baseball instructor at the Varsity Shop Training Center and as an associate scout for the Arizona Diamondbacks.

 Athletic Director Klint Pleasant on Ryan: